-25.59.040 Revocation of accessory dwelling unit permit.
+25.59.040 Revocation of permit.

-- (a) Grounds.
-An ADU or JADUaccessory dwelling unit permit granted pursuant to this chapter may be revoked on any one or more of the following grounds: - (1) Failure to comply with the requirements of this chapter; The performance standards outlined in this chapter are not being met; or - (2) The ADU or JADUaccessory dwelling unit is no longer used for residential purposes; or - (3) The parking required by this chapter is no longer provided; or - (4) The primary single-family dwelling on the site is purposely demolished. - (b) Notice.
-Written notice to revoke an ADU or JADUaccessory dwelling unit permit shall be served on the property owner, as shown on the last equalized assessment roll, either personally or by certified mail, and shall state: - (1) The reasons for the proposed revocation.
+(a) Grounds.
+An ADU or JADU permit granted pursuant to this chapter may be revoked on any one or more of the following grounds:

+(1) Failure to comply with the requirements of this chapter; or

+(2) The ADU or JADU is no longer used for residential purposes; or

+(3) The parking required by this chapter is no longer provided; or

+(b) Notice.
+Written notice to revoke an ADU or JADU permit shall be served on the property owner, as shown on the last equalized assessment roll, either personally or by certified mail, and shall state:

+(1) The reasons for the proposed revocation.

-- (2) That the proposed action will be taken by the Community Development Director director of community development unless a written request for a hearing before the Planning Commission planning commission is requested within fifteen (15) days after the date of said notice.
-If no response is received, the Community Development Director director of community development shall forthwith will revoke the ADU or JADU accessory dwelling unit permit as set forth in thesaid notice. - (c) Hearing.
+(2) That the proposed action will be taken by the Community Development Director unless a written request for a hearing before the Planning Commission is requested within fifteen (15) days after the date of said notice.
+If no response is received, the Community Development Director will revoke the ADU or JADU permit as set forth in the notice.

+(c) Hearing.
 If a hearing is requested, at least ten (10) days' notice thereof shall be given to the requested party.
-At theany such hearing, the property owner mayshall call witnesses and present evidence in his or her behalf.
-Upon conclusion of thesuch hearing, the Planning Commission willplanning commission shall determine whether or not the permit willshall be revoked.
+At the hearing, the property owner may call witnesses and present evidence in his or her behalf.
+Upon conclusion of the hearing, the Planning Commission will determine whether or not the permit will be revoked.
 Such determination may be appealed to the city council in the same manner as for appeals taken on applications for the granting of conditional use permits or variances.